rhx/CircularQueue/README.md

 # CircularQueue
-A generic circular queue data structure in Swirt
+A generic circular queue data structure in Swift